riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 }
 ```

-Using the `target` attribute for a function should not affect the file scope
+Using the `target` attribute for a function should not affect the translation unit scope
 build attributes.
 For example, if a file is compiled with `-march=rv64ima` and
 a function is declared with `__attribute__((target("arch=+zbb")))`, the
 `Tag_RISCV_arch` build attribute should remain `rv64ima`, not `rv64ima_zbb`.

-The compiler may emit a mapping symbol at the beginning of a function with the
+The compiler may emit a [mapping symbol](https://github.com/riscv-non-isa/riscv-elf-psabi-doc/blob/master/riscv-elf.adoc#mapping-symbol)
+at the beginning of a function with the
 target attribute if the function utilizes a different set of ISA extensions.

 `<ATTR-STRING>` can specify the following target attributes: